Useful tips and strategies to support your business now more than ever

 Accepting mobile and digital payments can positively affect your cash flow.
-They make it easier for clients to pay you, help you get paid faster, and make tax filing less of a headache.
-Also, if a client is running late with a payment, it’s easier to meet the deadline if they can pay online.
+They make it easier for clients to make payments, help you get paid faster, and make tax filing less of a headache.
+Also, if a client is running late with a payment, it’s easier for them to meet the deadline if they can pay online.

 Always send your invoices — and payment reminders — promptly

-If you’re busy running a family-owned business, the last thing you want to do after a long week is to manage a bunch of paperwork.
+If you’re busy running a business by yourself, the last thing you want to do after a long week is to manage extra paperwork.
 Sending your invoice immediately upon the job’s completion is the easiest way to get paid fast.
-If your client is dragging their heels with payment, prompt reminders can make all the difference in managing your cash flow.
+If your client is dragging their heels with payment, prompt payment reminders can make all the difference in managing your cash flow.